Simulations Publications, Inc.: Origin and early years

 Jim Dunnigan had been introduced to Avalon Hill wargames while serving in the U.S. Army in Korea.
 Upon his return to civilian life in 1964, Dunnigan began to contribute articles to Avalon Hill's house publication The General and independent wargaming magazine Strategy & Tactics.
 In one of his contributions to The General, Dunnigan criticized what he saw as a lack of historical accuracy in Avalon Hill's 1965 release, Battle of the Bulge.
 Thomas Shaw, at the time in charge of Avalon Hill, asked Dunnigan to design and submit his own wargame.
 The result was Jutland, published by Avalon Hill in 1967.
 Two years later, after designing 1914 for Avalon Hill, Dunnigan struck out on his own after concluding there must be a "more effective way to publish games."
 He quickly gathered a staff of like-minded designers, including Al Nofi and Redmond A. Simonsen.
 Dunnigan acquired Strategy & Tactics, which had been in financial trouble, from its founder Christopher Wagner.
+Dunnigan founded Simulations Publications in 1969 with Redmond Simenson as co-founder to keep Strategy & Tactics in publication.
 However, SPI quickly proved that it was primarily a game publisher rather than a magazine publisher; not only did it start to publish a variety of wargames, but each issue of Strategy & Tactics included a complete wargame, comprising a map, rule book and a sheet of die-cut counters.

 In SPI's first two or three years, it embarked upon an expensive advertising campaign, including — but not limited to — full page advertisements in Scientific American magazine.
 New subscribers received free copies of its most successful game, Napoleon At Waterloo, an "easy to play" pocket-sized game with a foldout map and 78 pieces punched from card stock.
 This advertising campaign led to a much larger subscriber base and SPI came to be seen as a serious competitor to Avalon Hill, the company that had founded the board wargaming hobby.

 While S&T had started as a wargaming 'fanzine', under SPI it became more of a military history magazine that included a wargame.
 So in 1972, SPI started Moves as a house organ that talked about current and future SPI games, including a fair amount of information on SPI's game design process.

 In 1974, SPI started to ship some of their wargames games to J.D.
 Bardsley in the UK, who acted as a sales representative using the name SP/UK.
 Bardsley sold the games either via mail order or face to face at games conventions.
 Sales increased rapidly, and by March 1976, SP/UK had sold 25,000 units.
 To handle the increased sales, SPI formed a formal British subsidiary, Simpubs Ltd. in June 1976.
 Simpubs immediately created the bi-monthly periodical Phoenix with J.D.
 Bardsley as managing editor.